Manz2/com.platePal.ios/CONTRIBUTING.md

 # Welcome to PlatePal contributing guide

-## If you want to contribute, follow this workflow
+## If you would like to contribute, please follow this workflow

 If you are working on an existing issue, you can skip steps 1-3 & 5.
 1. Create an issue with sufficient information in the description, if possible include a screenshot.